HAS-Tools-Fall2021/homework-xingyuzhang95/Forecast_Submissions/XiZhang_HW6.md

 ### Assignment 6
 </br>

+____
+## Grade
+3/3: Great work!
+Thank you for adding the markdown formatting it is much easier to follow now.
+I like all the updates you made to the plots.
+___

 ### Summary and supporting plots
 Given September flow values and October flow distribtuion, I predicted flows during next week and two weeks later are 80 cfs and 80 cfs, respectively.
 </br>